secretstartups/handbook/product/product-analysis/experimentation/index.html.md

   * If you would make the same decision regardless of a causal or directional impact, you should likely run a pseudo-RCT.

-Over time, we will continue to build out a guide on how to select which type of experiment to run.
+We will continue to build out a guide on how to select which type of experiment to run.

 ## Additional Resources